-Alternatively to connection to the LEFT A and RIGHT A connectors, an externally created multiplex signal can be connected to the MPX A connector.
-In this case, connection should not be made to the LEFT A and RIGHT A connectors.
+Alternatively, to connect to the LEFT and RIGHT connectors, an externally created multiplex signal can be connected to the MPX connector.
+In this case, connection should not be made to the LEFT and RIGHT connectors.

 8.5.a Balanced connection to the LEFT A and RIGHT A connectors